MicrosoftDocs/visualstudio-docs/docs/version-control/git-line-staging.md

 ## Observe staged changes with color margins

-The first thing you might notice about line-staging support is how the editor visualizes Git changes on both the scroll bar and in the margin.
+The first thing you might notice about line-staging support is how the editor visualizes Git changes in the scroll bar and also in the margin.

 :::image type="content" source="media/vs-2022/git-color-margins.png" border="false" alt-text="Screenshot of the color margins in the Visual Studio 2022 editor." lightbox="media/vs-2022/git-color-margins.png":::